MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 1. Visit portal.azure.com, identify the resource and check if a setting is applied
 2. Write a Script that checks that for you

-Your Azure Resource Manager might have the correct specification, however it could have be changed post deployment.
+Your Azure Resource Manager might have the correct specification, however it could have ben changed post deployment.
 (E.g. Azure Policy, manual intervention etc.)

-Which one is the better option if that or another customer is writing you the same question again?
+Which one is the better option?
+It might be fun one time but what if a customer is writing you the same question again and again...?
 With _Acceptance Tests_ we are trying to address the problem of post deployment validation and consistency.

 > Automated tests scale.